Splitties/refreshVersions/docs/migration.md

 # Migration

-You can migrate existing dependencies, so they use the version placeholder and can have their available updates found by refreshVersions and easily applied.
+You can migrate existing dependencies, so they use the version placeholder in order to have their available updates found by refreshVersions and easily applied.

 We provide an **experimental** interactive Gradle task made for migration.